asmaatamna/HRI-RNN/README.md

 ## Dataset
 We use the **UE-HRI** dataset to train and test **HRI-RNN**.
 The `Python` script preprocessing raw HRI data can be found in the `Legacy` directory.
 For more details on feature extraction and preprocessing, we refer the user to **Ben Youssef et al.**'s work, as it is outside of the scope of this project.

+## Installation and Prerequisites
+In order to use our code, you can clone or donwload this `GitHub` repository.
+Make sure you have the following software/libraries installed:
+- Python 3.7
+- PyTorch
+- NumPy
+- scikit-learn